damalialutfiani/Quizz-on-codecademy2/R/Lesson4 Introduction to ggplot2.md

         viz + geom_point (aes( color = category ))

 7. What is the difference between manually setting aesthetics and providing aesthetic mappings?
+   -	Manual aesthetics are data-driven and wrapped in an aes() function while aesthetic mappings provide a single visual value.